mcdexio/documents/en/perpetual-admin-functions.md

   * makerDevFeeRate: Maker fee rate that gives to the developer when using Exchange
   * lotSize: Minimum position size
   * tradingLotSize: Minimum position size when trading
   * longSocialLossPerContracts: Social loss per each long position.
-Can only be called in the "emergency" status
+Can only be called in the "Emergency" status
   * shortSocialLossPerContracts: Social loss per each short position.
-Can only be called in the "emergency" status
+Can only be called in the "Emergency" status
 * Perpetual.setGovernanceAddress: Modify the Perpetual's parameters including:
   * amm: Set the AMM contract address
   * globalConfig: Set the GlobalConfig contract address
   * dev: Set the developer address that gathering fee from tradings
-* Perpetual.beginGlobalSettlement: Enter the "emergency" status with a "settlement price".
+* Perpetual.beginGlobalSettlement: Enter the "Emergency" status with a "settlement price".
 In this status, all trades and withdrawals will be disabled until "endGlobalSettlement"
 * Perpetual.setCashBalance: Modify account.cashBalance.
 Can only be called in the "global settlement" status
 * Perpetual.endGlobalSettlement: Enter the "global settlement" status.
 In this status, all traders can withdraw their MarginBalance
 * Perpetual.withdrawFromInsuranceFund: Withdraw insurance fund.
 Typically happen in the "global settlement" status